TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 1.2: Install git

-It's likely you have `git` installed already, but to make sure that we have the most up to date version of git, run the following commands:
+You likely have `git` installed already, but to make sure that we have the most up to date version of git, run the following commands:

 ~~~bash
 sudo add-apt-repository ppa:git-core/ppa